ekristen/go-telemetry/README.md

 // Gorilla: r.Handle("/metrics", handler)
 ```

-See the [metrics-prometheus-custom-server example](./examples/metrics-prometheus-custom-server) for a complete working example.
+See the [examples/metrics-prometheus-custom-server](./examples/metrics-prometheus-custom-server) example for a complete working example.

 ### Using Metrics